-F. Dissertation Deadlines: The Graduate School Calendar, in the Bulletin, lists the deadline for acceptance of final copies of dissertation by the Graduate School each semester.
-"Final copies" means that the dissertation is approved by the committee, and ready to go to the representative of the Graduate School (outside reader).
+- E. Dissertation Deadlines: The Graduate School Calendar, in the Bulletin, lists the deadline for acceptance of final copies of dissertation by the Graduate School each semester.
+"Final copies" means that the dissertation is approved by the committee, and ready to go to the representative of the Graduate School (outside reader). - F. The dissertation should be provided to the members of the advisory committee at least two weeks before the scheduled date of dissertation defense.